ducchinhpro123/dsa/_posts/2024-10-17-The-Supermarket-Queue.markdown

 # Example

 Look at this array: queueTime([10,2,3,3], 2).
-There are 2 crashiers, 4 customers (length of the array).
+There are 2 cashiers, and 4 customers (length of the array).
 The first person has 10 items, the second person has 2 items and so on.
-So, imagine you entered a super market and waiting for check out, there are 2 crashiers in this supermarket.
-The first person take the first crashier and he has 10 items to check out, the second person is standing at the second crashier with only 2 items.
-Which one will be check out faster?
-Of course the person who has 2 items will be leave sonner.
+So, imagine you entered a supermarket and waiting for check out, there are 2 cashiers in this supermarket.
+The first person takes the first crashier and he has 10 items to check out, the second person is standing at the second crashier with only 2 items.
+Which one will be checking out faster?
+Of course, the person who has 2 items will be left sooner.
-So you will queue at behind the second person at crashier number 2.
+So you will queue behind the second person at crashier number 2.

 | 1 | 2 |
 |----------|----------|